Single Source Data

 Single-Source data is unique in that it enables Natural A/B testing.
 This enables us to check hypotheses immediately by comparing a control group with a test group:

-Control Group: Individuals who were not exposed to the ad in questions during the campaign period or in the 2 weeks prior.
+Control Group: Individuals who were not exposed to the ad in question during the campaign period or in the 2 weeks prior.

 Test Group: Individuals who were exposed to the ad in question during the campaign period but not in the two weeks prior.